Proposed changes to the Hepburn Planning Scheme

 If Council resolve to place Amendment C80 to the Hepburn Planning Scheme on exhibition (at its June 2020 Ordinary Council meeting) and following authorisation by the Minister for Planning, Council will release the amendment for exhibition.

 (Note: the version currently displayed on the website is not the exhibited version)

 We will notify all ratepayers and residents via

 - local signage in the Shire’s main townships

 when the exhibition period has commenced and how you can make a written submission.

-The draft planning scheme will be considered at the June 2020 cycle of Council to be placed on Exhibition.
+The draft planning scheme was considered at the June 2020 cycle of Council to be placed on Exhibition.
 Go to the Council agenda to read the officer report (www.hepburn.vic.gov.au/minutes-agendas/)